Energy mix

+Energy Mixes

+World

 Overall primary energy consumption in the United States in 2015 relied most on petroleum (35 e15BTU), natural gas (29 e15BTU) and coal (16 e15BTU).
 Renewables contributed 9 e15BTU and nuclear power 8 e15BTU.

 In the same year, about 4 million GWh of electricity were generated in the United States, 67% of which was generated from fossil fuels (coal, natural gas, and <1% petroleum), 20% from nuclear power, 6% hydropower and 7% other renewables.

 In 2018, the global primary energy source was about 80% fossil fuels: (33.6% oil, 27.2% coal, 23.9% natural gas), 6.8% hydro, 4.4% nuclear, and 4% other renewables, such as wind, thermal, bioenergies, solar, and waste.
 Energy consumption worldwide rose 2.9%, which is the largest increase since 2010.
 Europe used less oil than the global percentage, and more nuclear and renewable resources, with France using less gas and more nuclear.
 North America had the highest consumption per resident, with Russia in second, and Europe and the Middle East following.
 While North America used 240 gigajoules per capita, Africa used only 15 gigajoules per capita.